-Map services are the primary method through which named trace configurations are consumed.
-Beginning with ArcGIS Enterprise 10.9, a named trace configuration in the trace network layer can be consumed with the ArcGIS REST API through the Trace Network service by global ID.
+Map services can also be used to consume named trace configurations.
+Beginning with ArcGIS Enterprise 10.9, a named trace configuration in the trace network can be consumed with the ArcGIS REST API through the Trace Network service by global ID.

 Work with named trace configurations

 Existing named trace configurations in a trace network can be viewed in the Trace Configurations section of the Trace Network tab on the Layer Properties dialog box.
 The Trace Configurations section includes the name, description, creator, created date, and tags for named trace configurations in the trace network.

 Various tools are provided in the Trace Configuration toolset of the Trace Network toolbox to manage and work with trace configurations in the trace network: